 Fig 1.
 J. M. W. Turner’s “Slavers Throwing Overboard the Dead and Dying – Typhoon Coming On”

 Guyanese poet David Dabydeen’s Turner (1995) is an evocative narrative response to J. M. W. Turner’s celebrated painting “Slavers Throwing Overboard the Dead and Dying – Typhoon Coming On”, first exhibited in 1840.
 Turner’s seminal work came much too late to perhaps be considered a truly poignant and timely critique, slavery having already been abolished in the British Empire by 1833.
 The implication of this renders the painting prone to critique as to its intention.
-Its subject matter lends itself to the notion of guilt and self-chastisement, as the history of slavery at the time of its painting were considered to be increasingly disgraceful, and could thereby be seen to have been used as a parable for the public to reflect and repent upon.
-I quote Mark 4:12 with the purpose of highlighting the essence of Dabydeen’s criticism of the painting – the tendency for history to be shaped by the few, the dichotomy between the foregrounded subject matter and its relegation to the ‘background’, objectified as victims, and for knowledge to be taken for granted in the lack of acknowledgement of perspectives that are now irretrievable.
+Its subject matter lends itself to the notion of guilt and self-chastisement, as the history of slavery at the time of its painting was increasingly considered disgraceful, and could thereby be seen to have been used as a parable for the public to reflect and repent upon.
+I quote Mark 4:12 with the purpose of highlighting the essence of Dabydeen’s criticism of the painting – the tendency for history to be shaped by the few, the dichotomy between the foregrounded subject matter and its relegation to the ‘background’ — objectified as victims — and for knowledge to be taken for granted in the lack of acknowledgement of perspectives that are now irretrievable.
 Dabydeen utilizes Turner’s painting as an excavation site as he attempts to recall the ghosts of the submerged slaves’ from the ‘abyss’ of Turner’s canvas and colonial history.
 The poem goes beyond its ekphrastic qualities in its confrontation of representation through the interplay of the verbal and the visual, and in the questioning of historical narratives by bringing to life the invented biography of desires, memories and experiences of the drowning African.

 Turner’s parabolic painting is fleshed out by Dabydeen – for all that is lacking in Turner’s depiction Dabydeen makes up for rather voraciously with his poem.
 At the centre of his visual language he places the notion of a western-imposed narrative, a ‘cleanse’ (IX) of African heritage by the seas, and his re-awakening by the still-born baby that joins him, who (like Dabydeen does for the reader) acts as an agent for self-recognition: